Bien Nacido Vineyards: Vineyards

 Bien Nacido Vineyards consists of over 800 acre of planted vines, of which over 300 acre are planted to Chardonnay, over 250 acre to Pinot Noir, a variety associated with the appellation, and a number of acres each to Pinot Blanc, Syrah, and Merlot.
-Since 1992, experimental plantings of Pinot Gris, Barbera, Roussanne, Nebbiolo and Viognier, as well as new clones of Chardonnay, Pinot Noir, Syrah, and Merlot, have been added.
+Since 1992, experimental plantings of Pinot Gris, Barbera, Grenache, Mourvèdre, Roussanne, Nebbiolo and Viognier, as well as new clones of Chardonnay, Pinot Noir, Syrah, and Merlot, have been added.

 Bien Nacido has the distinction of being one of the major viticultural nurseries in the state for certified, varietal budwood.
 Most of the vines were originally from stock grown by the University of California at Davis.
 While the average increase block in California is less than 10 acre, Bien Nacido Vineyards has several hundred acres of certified Chardonnay, Pinot Noir, Merlot and a number of other varieties.
 Much of the Chardonnay planted in California in the last twenty years began as Bien Nacido Vineyards cuttings.
 The Syrah cuttings also have gained a reputation to the point that some vineyards will refer to their plants as stemming from the Bien Nacido clone.